ppoetsma/MxSlackMessage/doc/send-to-slack.md

 You MUST change this constant's value because the default value is unusable:

 * `SlackMessage.EncryptionKey` - The encryption key used to encrypt sensitive data like the Incoming Webhook URL which does not need authentication.
 Its length should exactly be 16 characters (128 bit).
 By default this key is not set so you have to create your own secure key.
 It is advised to use a combination of uppercase and lowercase characters, digits and special characters.

-You SHOULD NEVER change this constant's value:

-* `SlackMessage.EncryptionPrefix` - A string that indicates if a string is encrypted or not.
-Changing it might prevent you to upgrade in the future.

 ## Scheduled events